cswclui/katacoda-scenarios-1/12factor-003/step03.md

 Notice too, that there a new environment variables in the `.env`.
 These environment variables are special to the demonstration application.
 They're meaning is as follows:

+* `PINGER_PORT` defines the port where the application's webserver will be listening
 * `PINGER_ADMIN` is a flag that when set to `true` will make it so that *Pinger* will return details about the enviornment in which it is running.
 * `CURRENT_VERSION` describes the current version of the of *Pinger*